 Students Receiving University of Michigan Grant

-University of Michigan Grant (formerly Michigan Grant) is available to eligible U-M students during the first 10 terms of enrollment in a college or university.
+University of Michigan Grant (formerly Michigan Grant) is available to eligible U-M undergraduate students during the first 10 terms of enrollment in a college or university.
 This includes U-M or any other institution.

 Financial aid programs were created with the idea that the primary responsibility for paying college costs rests with the student and family.
 Your aid eligibility depends on your family’s financial circumstances and resources.